Tokio Marine Asset Management Co. Ltd. Invests $211,000 in Nordson Co. (NASDAQ:NDSN)

 Tokio Marine Asset Management Co.
 Ltd. purchased a new stake in shares of Nordson Co.
-(NASDAQ:NDSN – Get Rating) in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
+(NASDAQ:NDSN – Get Rating) in the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor purchased 889 shares of the industrial products company’s stock, valued at approximately $211,000.

-Several other institutional investors have also added to or reduced their stakes in NDSN.
-Salem Investment Counselors Inc. bought a new stake in Nordson in the second quarter valued at $31,000.
-Asset Dedication LLC increased its position in shares of Nordson by 1,258.3% during the fourth quarter.
-Asset Dedication LLC now owns 163 shares of the industrial products company’s stock valued at $39,000 after buying an additional 151 shares during the period.
-Private Trust Co.
-NA bought a new position in Nordson in the second quarter worth about $46,000.
-Bessemer Group Inc. raised its stake in Nordson by 33.1% in the third quarter.
-Bessemer Group Inc. now owns 213 shares of the industrial products company’s stock worth $46,000 after buying an additional 53 shares in the last quarter.
-Finally, Romano Brothers AND Company purchased a new stake in Nordson in the fourth quarter worth about $58,000.
+Several other institutional investors have also added to or reduced their stakes in the company.
+D.A.
+Davidson & CO. raised its position in Nordson by 18.4% during the first quarter.
+D.A.
+Davidson & CO. now owns 947 shares of the industrial products company’s stock valued at $215,000 after purchasing an additional 147 shares during the period.
+Panagora Asset Management Inc. increased its position in Nordson by 461.0% during the first quarter.
+Panagora Asset Management Inc. now owns 5,296 shares of the industrial products company’s stock valued at $1,203,000 after acquiring an additional 4,352 shares during the last quarter.
+Raymond James Trust N.A. raised its stake in shares of Nordson by 7.5% in the first quarter.
+Raymond James Trust N.A. now owns 2,160 shares of the industrial products company’s stock valued at $490,000 after acquiring an additional 150 shares during the period.
+Vontobel Holding Ltd. bought a new stake in shares of Nordson in the 1st quarter worth about $219,000.
+Finally, Sei Investments Co. boosted its stake in shares of Nordson by 2.1% during the 1st quarter.
+Sei Investments Co. now owns 46,732 shares of the industrial products company’s stock worth $10,615,000 after purchasing an additional 970 shares during the period.
 Hedge funds and other institutional investors own 70.40% of the company’s stock.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, March 7th.
-Stockholders of record on Tuesday, February 21st were paid a $0.65 dividend.
-The ex-dividend date of this dividend was Friday, February 17th.
-This represents a $2.60 dividend on an annualized basis and a dividend yield of 1.24%.
-Nordson’s dividend payout ratio (DPR) is currently 30.30%.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, March 7th.
+Investors of record on Tuesday, February 21st were given a $0.65 dividend.
+The ex-dividend date was Friday, February 17th.
+This represents a $2.60 dividend on an annualized basis and a yield of 1.24%.
+Nordson’s dividend payout ratio is currently 30.30%.

 Nordson Corp. engages in the engineering, manufacture and market of products and systems used for adhesives, coatings, sealants, biomaterials and other materials.
 It operates through the following segments: Industrial Precision Solutions and Advanced Technology Solution.
 The Industrial Precision Solutions segment enhances the technology synergies between adhesive dispensing systems and industrial coating systems to deliver proprietary dispensing and processing technology to diverse end markets.